DigitalCoin1/Electrum_Server/HOWTO.md

     $ sperocoind

-Allow some time to pass for `sperocoind` to connect to the network and start downloading blocks.
+Allow some time to pass, so `sperocoind` connects to the network and starts downloading blocks.
 You can check its progress by running:

-    $ sperocoin-cli getblockchaininfo
+    $ sperocoind getinfo

-Before starting the Electrum server your sperocoind should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the electrum server your sperocoind should have processed all blocks and caught up to the current height of the network (not just the headers).
 You should also set up your system to automatically start sperocoind at boot time, running as the 'sperocoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
-Download and install Electrum server
+Download and install Electrum Server

 We will download the latest git snapshot for Electrum to configure and install it:

     $ cd ~
     $ git clone https://github.com/DigitalCoin1/Electrum_Server.git
-    $ cd Electrum_Server
+    $ cd electrum-sperocoin-server
-    $ sudo apt-get install python-setuptools
-    $ sudo ./configure
+    $ sudo configure
     $ sudo python setup.py install

 See the INSTALL file for more information about the configure and install commands.

 ### Optional Step 5: Install Electrum dependencies manually

 Electrum server depends on various standard Python libraries and leveldb.
-These will usually be installed by calling `python setup.py install` above.
-They can be also be installed with your package manager if you don't want to use the install routine.
+These will usually be installed by caling "python setup.py install" above.
+They can be also be installed with your package manager if you don't want to use the install routine

     $ sudo apt-get install python-setuptools python-openssl python-leveldb libleveldb-dev
     $ sudo easy_install jsonrpclib irc plyvel

-For the python irc module please note electrum-server currently only supports versions between 11 and 14.0.
-The setup.py takes care of installing a supported version but be aware of it when installing or upgrading manually.

-Regarding leveldb, see the steps in README.leveldb for further details, especially if your system doesn't have the python-leveldb package or if plyvel installation fails.
+Regarding leveldb see the steps in README.leveldb for further details, especially if your system doesn't have the python-leveldb package or if plyvel installation fails.

 leveldb should be at least version 1.9.0.
 Earlier version are believed to be buggy.

-In case of error(`error: ‘struct leveldb::Options’ has no member named ‘max_file_size’`) in installation due to leveldb, compile version 1.20 manually:
+In case of error(error: ‘struct leveldb::Options’ has no member named ‘max_file_size’) in installation due to leveldb, compile version 1.20 manually:

     $ export VER="1.20"
     $ wget https://github.com/google/leveldb/archive/v${VER}.tar.gz